-Purpose To make investment decisions on behalf of the fund, after assessing the potential risks and returns, in alignment with the fund investment policy.
-Composition The IC is appointed by the GP with such number of independents as are agreed with the investors in the LPA.
-Investment analysts of the Management Company can present to the IC.
-Typically, 5-6 people, with a minimum of 3 for diversity in perspectives and balance of skills.
-The IC is usually made up of GP and management company members, and this can be the case for the lifetime of the fund.
-If the GP/management company decides it will add value, they can invite independent members to join the IC.
-This is usually where specific technical or market expertise is lacking.
-In the African market, independent IC members may be required by investors, typically the chair and/or one other.
-Where members are independent, remuneration may be offered, e.g. in the form of fees or access to equity on favourable terms.
-Why This Matters The IC is the most important decision-making body as it recommends what the fund should invest in.
+Purpose To make investment decisions on behinvestment policy. alf of the fund, after assessing the potential risks and returns, in alignment with the fund's Composition The IC is appointed by the Investco with such number of independents as are agreed with the investors in the Sharehold Agreement.
+Investment analysts of the Investco can present to the IC.
+Typically, 5-6 people, with a minimum of 3 for diversity perspectives and balance of skills.
+The IC is usually made up of Investco members, and this can be the case for the lifetime of fund.
+If the Investco decides it will add value, it can invite independent members to join the IC.
+Why This Matters The IC is the most important decision making body as it recommends what the fund should invest in.
 IC Culture Investments are brought to the IC by a person or team that has done a lot of due diligence and research on the investment.
 IC members should not hesitate to push back on proposals, but at the same time should take the team's research seriously, trust they have done thorough due diligence and listen to their opinions.
 The IC should have a culture of trust and openness - balancing questioning whilst respecting diverse opinions.
 Members should leverage each other's diverse backgrounds.
-Does your IC Charter contain the key elements ?
-FOUNDATIONAL EXPANDED Checklist () Checklist () How do you know your IC is achieving its purpose?
+Does your IC Charter contain FOUNDATIONAL EXPANDED the key elements?
+Checklist (Annex 3) Checklist (Annex 3) How do you know your IC is achieving its purpose ?
 The fund has built a track record of good investment decisions.
 Your IC demonstrates agile decision making, is efficient to run, members are clear about the fund's Investment Policy, their role and the IC rules on decision making protocols.
 The IC is adding credibility in the eyes of investors.
 How do you know your IC is manageable, given your level of resources ?
 The time you invest in managing the IC is amply rewarded in terms of the value you receive.